Surveillance camera on a pole, blue sky.

 Run your Internet Explorer session ‘As Administrator’.
 This should resolve the issue.

-In order to directly login to IP cameras connected directly to the recorders embedded PoE switch, the switches Virtual Hosting feature must be enabled.
+In order to directly log in to IP cameras connected directly to the recorders embedded PoE switch, the switch's Virtual Hosting feature must be enabled.

 Login to the recorder in Internet Explorer.